 For staff who are placed on furlough, statutory minimum annual leave entitlement will continue to accrue because the contract of employment is still in existence.
 In response, employers may want to agree that contractual leave in excess of the statutory minimum does not accrue; however, this may present a blocker to obtaining employees’ agreement to be furloughed.

 Recent Government guidance confirms that furloughed staff can take annual leave; however, they need to be paid in full for this leave regardless of what is provided by the Government at that time.
 Employers may wish to let staff use leave now to avoid large amounts of leave being left to take when they return from furlough.
 Staff may also wish to request leave in order to be paid in full for a period.
-Ultimately, as usual, it is down to the employer if they permit staff to take leave; it may not be possible for them to fund the remaining amount required to top up wages to the 80%.
+Ultimately, as usual, it is down to the employer if they permit staff to take leave; it may not be possible for them to fund the remaining amount required to top up wages to full pay.

 Government guidance published on 13 May 2020 confirmed that an employer can require a worker to take leave during furlough (subject to normal notice requirements).
-However, the employer should consider whether the purpose of annual leave, ie rest, relaxation and enjoyment, can be achieved where there are restrictions on the employee, such as localised lockdown.
+However, the employer should consider whether the purpose of annual leave, ie rest, relaxation and enjoyment, can be achieved if there are restrictions on the employee, such as localised lockdown.